brucemcclure/demo_app/readme.md

 ## Swagger endpoints

-This is for oyu to workout for now.
+This is for you to workout for now.
 It can be pretty tricky Im not going to lie but I believe in you.